Police searching for gunmen in Miami area shooting that left at least 2 dead, 21 injured

 During the news conference, a man authorities later identified as a father of one of the victims interrupted the briefing, turning to the cameras to say, “You all killed my kid,” before officials pulled him away.

-“That is the pain that affects our community, right there, right before you,” said Alfredo “Freddy” Ramirez III, director of the Miami-Dade Police Department.
+“That is the pain that affects our community, right there, right before you,” Ramirez said.

 Police have not officially released the names of any of the victims.